adamsilver/fdpb/02-a-checkout-flow.md

 ## A Note On Guest Checkout

-The flow has been designed with anonymous users in mind and is often referred to as *guest checkout* and there is no login/register form in sight.
-Forcing users to register before checking out is one of the worst things we can do as UX expert, Jared Spool attests to beautifully in “The 300 Million Dollar Button”[^].
+This flow is designed primarily for anonymous users.
+Not letting users check out as a guest user is one of the worst things we can do as Jared spool attests to beautifully in “The 300 Million Dollar Button”[^].

+The article tells a story of one company losing 300 million dollars because they thought forcing users to register first would help speed up subsequent purchases.
+While this is true, it also assumes users want to sign up at all.

-This is hardly suprising considering what we just discussed regarding flow and order.
-That is asking questions at the wrong time.
-And of course the Question Protocol backs this up.
-In short, what value does a first-time user get in return for the effort of signing up?
+Considering what we learned with regards to flow and order and applying the question protocol, the story is hardly surprising.
+What value does a first-time user get in return for the added effort of signing up?
 Nothing.
 And that's mostly all you need to know.

 There are more appropriate times to ask users to sign up as we'll see later on in the chapter.

 ## 1. Email Address

-In chapter one, “A Registration Form”, we had to ask users for an email address.
-We can reuse that pattern saving us the effort to solve the same problem again from scratch.
+In chapter one, “A Registration Form,” we had to ask users for an email address.
+We can reuse that pattern here saving us the effort of solving the same problem again from scratch.

 There is, however, an opportunity to adapt the content to fit this context.
 By that I mean, users may wonder why their being asked for an email address just to purchase something.
 One of the main takeaways from chapter one, was the need to justify the existence of each and every form field.